aigilea/hp_spectre_x360_14_eu0xxx/README.md

     * cs35l41-dsp1-spk-prot-103c8c15-spkid1-r0.bin
     * cs35l41-dsp1-spk-prot-103c8c15.wmfw symlink to cs35l41/v6.78.0/halo_cspl_RAM_revB2_29.80.0.wmfw
 3. If you have mic mute LED constantly on, your linux-firmware is outdated.
 You may manually update `/lib/firmware/intel/sof-ace-tplg/sof-hda-generic-2ch.tplg` from the latest [sof-bin release][8].
-4. Sometimes function buttons like micmute doesn't work on the first boot of the kernel, rebooting usually fixes this issue.
+4. If micmute button doesn't work on the first boot of the kernel, it can sometimes be fixed by just rebooting once more (e.g. Manjaro).
+If it doesn't help (e.g. Ubuntu), try to run `echo -e "evdev:input:b0011v0001p0001eAB83*\n KEYBOARD_KEY_82=f20" | sudo tee /etc/udev/hwdb.d/90-internal-keyboard.hwdb > /dev/null && sudo systemd-hwdb update` and reboot.

 How to fix the camera?
 --------